bogadrian/gatsby-final/src/posts/oct-2020/ask-user-to-confirm-its-email.md

 The token is generated on user Schema; on the Model itself with a “pre” save hook.

-When the user clicks the link in the email, the route which handle the confirmation email in the Express app expects the same token as the one its temporary saved to the Mongo DB when the confirmation email leaves the server.
+When the user clicks the link in the email, the route which handle the confirmation email in the Express app expects the same token as the one was temporary saved to the Mongo DB when the confirmation email has leaved the server.

 If that is the same token, the user email is confirmed, otherwise not.